simpleprofi/public/help/access/add-data-source/files.md

 ### Datagrok home directory

 Each Datagrok user has a home directory, which is accessible in the file browser under the name "Home".
-The home directory is a file share mounted on the server.
+The home directory is a connection to a file hosting (Amazon S3) that is created automatically when a user signs up.
-You can use it to store and share files with other users.
+You can use it to store files imported from your computer.
+To upload a file, open the home directory in the Datagrok UI and drag and drop the file into it.